MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected on Android:

-- **Data_FileSizeAfterCleanUp** - Size of the file after it is cleaned by app, to understand how much compression was achieved after cleanup.
+- **Data_FileSizeAfterCleanUp** - Size of the file after it's cleaned by app, to understand how much compression was achieved after cleanup.

-- **Data_FileSizeAfterSave** - Size of the file after it is saved by user, to understand how much compression was achieved after saving.
+- **Data_FileSizeAfterSave** - Size of the file after it's saved by user, to understand how much compression was achieved after saving.

-- **Data_FileSizeBeforeCleanUp** - Size of the file before it is cleaned by app, to understand how much captured size was
+- **Data_FileSizeBeforeCleanUp** - Size of the file before it's cleaned by app, to understand how much captured size was

 - **Data_Filter** - The filter applied to the image.